samyak112/pym-particles/README.md

 Neural compression is an active research area, and systems that combine neural networks with entropy coding have been explored previously.
 PymParticles is not intended as a new compression algorithm, but rather an experimental implementation investigating how far an overfitted transformer can compress a single file through next-byte prediction and arithmetic coding.

-The most relevant papers to cite are:
+The most relevant repo to cite is:

 DeepZip: Lossless Data Compression using Recurrent Neural Networks